This group is open to all SCV-CAMFT members who identify as LGBTQIA+.

 Meetings are online, and we meet on the first Friday of the month from 12:00pm-1:30pm.
 The video link is provided when you register.

-Kavita Comoglio, LMFT, works with couples and adults on issues, such as intimate partner and family relationships, life transitions, cultural/racial identity, and personal and professional growth.
-The majority of her clients identify as BIPOC, queer, immigrants, 1st- and 2nd-Gen Americans, or mixed race, and she especially enjoys working with interracial/multicultural couples.
+Kavita Comoglio, LMFT, works with couples and adults on issues around intimate partner and family relationships, life transitions, cultural/racial identity, and personal and professional growth.
+The majority of her clients identify as BIPOC, queer, immigrants, 1st- and 2nd-Gen Americans, or mixed race, and she specializes in working with interracial/multicultural couples.
 As a South Asian immigrant, she understands the complexity of navigating multiple identities and specializes in creating a space to process and embrace what that feels like.
 Although she enjoys employing techniques from a variety of theoretical frameworks, her primary orientation is psychodynamic and relational.
 In addition to her master’s degree in counseling psychology, she holds an MBA and has worked in operations, tech and marketing for global companies and non-profits prior to becoming a therapist.
 She sees clients in her office located in the East Bay, and she works with clients virtually across California. www.kavitapsychotherapy.com

 This is a support group for seasoned therapists as well as newly licensed therapists.
 The mission of this support group is to provide an opportunity for growth and excellence through professional and interpersonal engagement, a safe, secure platform to exchange ideas, discuss challenges and seek / provide support.